Avoid sleeping problems through baby separation anxiety

 usually starts around 4 to 6 months and peaks at about 1 to 1,5 years

-First, as a newborn, your infant knows no better than she will never be
+First, as a newborn, your infant knows no better than they'll never be

 separated from you.
-On the other hand, at this age, she does not
+On the other hand, at this age, they just don't

 remember that you exist when you walk out of the room.